aanuoluwapoakinyera/azure-vm-terraform/README.md

-# terraform script to set up virtual machines on Microsoft Azure
+# A terraform script to set up virtual machines on Microsoft Azure